menu

 3. Delta FDM Printers

-4. FDM 3D Printing with Robotic Arms
+4. FDM with Robotic Arms

 Robotic arms are most commonly known for assembling components on industrial production lines, especially in large automotive plants.
 While 3D printing has begun to incorporate robotic arms into their production process, most notably seen in the 3D printing of homes and buildings, this technology still remains in the development stage.
 Robotic arms are primarily used for the assembly of parts.

 Although not a commonly used printing process, this FDM printing method is beginning to see an increase in use.
 This is because the process is not fixed to a printing plate, making it much more mobile.
 In addition, thanks to the flexibility when positioning the FDM 3D printer head, it is easier to create complex structures, which are sometimes larger thanks to the length of the arms.
-It should be noted, however, that the final print quality is still far from that of conventional Cartesian printers, so many companies are working on developing it.
-Major manufacturers of robotic arms include Kuka and ABB, whose solutions are used by many companies including COBOD and Massive Dimension.
+It should be noted that the final print quality is still far from that of conventional Cartesian printers, so many companies are working on developing it.
+Major manufacturers of robotic arms include Kuka and ABB, whose solutions are used by many companies, including COBOD and Massive Dimension.

 Hybrid manufacturing is defined as a combination of additive (3D printing) and subtractive (CNC machining, milling) methods in a single solution.
 It is a machine that allows the exchange of tools for model creation.
 In the case of FDM 3D printers that incorporate subtractive heads, most tend to have a Cartesian structure.
 However, there are other cases, such as the Kraken project, which rely on a robotic arm capable of extruding material, but which also use subtractive methods, making it a hybrid manufacturing project.
 It should be remembered that any solution that incorporates both technologies will have a higher price tag, although the benefits can be far greater as it expands the capabilities of part creation.